enibigir/trackingvertexing/_episodes/01-The five basic track variables.md

 ## Accessing track variables

-Create `print.py` (for example `emacs -nw print.py`, or use your favorite text editor) in `TrackingShortExercize/`, then copy-paste the following code and run it (`python print.py`).
+Create `print.py` (for example `emacs -nw print.py`, or use your favorite text editor) in `TrackingShortExercize/`, then copy-paste the following code and run it (`python3 print.py`).
 Please note, if your `run321457_ZeroBias_AOD.root` is not in the directory you're working from, be sure to use the appropriate path in `line 2`.
 ~~~
 import DataFormats.FWLite as fwlite
 events = fwlite.Events("root://cmseos.fnal.gov//store/user/cmsdas/2025/short_exercises/trackingvertexing/run321167_ZeroBias_AOD.root")